-Patrick Tomlinson Brief Biography: The primary goal of Patrick's work is the development of people and organizations.
-Development is the driving force related to positive outcomes in all areas of life and work.
-It is strongly associated with happiness and fulfillment, which underpins achievement.
+PATRICK TOMLINSON BRIEF BIO: The primary goal of Patrick's work is the development of people and organizations.
+Throughout his career, he has identified development to be the driving force related to positive outcomes for everyone, service users, professionals, and organizations.